SkyHighModifications/FXMANIFESTGENERATOR/README.md

-# SkyHigh Modifications Fxmanifest Generator Beta
+# SkyHigh Modifications Fxmanifest Generator

 The FXManifest Generator is a tool designed to simplify the process of creating a manifest file for FiveM, a popular multiplayer modification framework for Grand Theft Auto V (GTA V).
 Let's break down its purpose, usage, and features: